-Providing for the safety and security of citizens is a high priority for governors.
+Assuring the safety and security of citizens is one of the paramount duties of governors.
 With the constantly evolving threat of terrorism and increased occurrences of natural disasters, governors must maintain and continually update state strategies to prevent, prepare for, respond to and recover from emergencies.
 Governors continually work to address many long-standing challenges related to public safety such as interagency information sharing, operational coordination and eliminating the root causes of criminal activity and recidivism.
-Protecting the public requires close coordination among all levels of government, as well as with the private sector.
-Leveraging resources, strengthening coordination and improving information exchange between federal and state authorities remain critical to addressing these challenges and meeting the homeland security and public safety needs of the nation.
+Protecting the public requires close coordination and unity of effort among all levels of government, as well as with the private sector.
+Leveraging resources, strengthening coordination and improving information exchange between federal and state authorities remain critical to addressing these challenges and meeting the homeland security and public safety needs of our states and the nation.

 1.2 Preparedness and Response

 Major emergencies require the leadership of governors to coordinate state and local resources and responses.
 Efforts to increase state readiness and resilience are critical to saving lives, protecting critical infrastructure, speeding up recovery and reducing costs.

 - National plans and strategies should be developed collaboratively between federal, state and local governments.